AWS Instance Scheduler

 AWS Partners, such as AllCode, are trusted and recommended by Amazon Web Services to help you deliver with confidence.
 AllCode employs the same mission-critical best practices and services that power Amazon’s monstrous ecommerce platform.

-If you enable hibernation in the solution but your instances aren’t enabled or don’t satisfy the conditions, the solution reports a warning and stops them without hibernation.
-For further details, see Hibernate your On-Demand or Reserved Linux Instance in the AEC Linux User Guide.
+If you activate hibernation in the solution but your instances aren’t enabled or don’t satisfy the conditions, the solution will report a warning and immediately stop those instances without hibernating them.
+Hibernate your On-Demand or Reserved Linux Instance can be found in the AEC Linux User Guide for extra information and explanation.

 Keep running field